omise/challenges/README.md

 * Average completion time so far has been around one to two weeks.
 * Submission is done via a [git patch](https://git-scm.com/docs/git-format-patch).
 Attach your patch in an e-mail and send it to [jobs@omise.co](mailto:jobs@omise.co).
-* Alternatively, you can also push it onto a GitHub public repository and send a link.

 ### Challenges